Thomas Arnold: Works

 Arnold's chief literary works are his unfinished History of Rome (three volumes, 1838–1842) and his Lectures on Modern History.
 Far more often read were his five books of sermons, which were admired by a wide circle of pious readers, including Queen Victoria.

 Family

+Arnold married Mary Penrose, daughter of the Rev. John Penrose of Penryn, Cornwall.
+They had five daughters and five sons: